 Meredith can’t imagine life without singing and has been part of a choir since her high school days (which she says is a long time ago!).
 She joined WWL in 2006 and has enjoyed many happy singing experiences with a great bunch of women.
 Meredith also enjoys gardening, water colour painting, dancing for health and well being, and playing her djembe (drum) with her other singing group, Adelaide Illumina Women's Choir.

-Robby Drake is one of the newest members of the Soprano 1 team starting just a few weeks prior to three Fringe performances.
+Robby Drake is one of the newest members of the Soprano 1 team starting just a few weeks prior to three Fringe performances in 2017.
 She has extensive experience with other singing groups and choirs.

 Music has always been a big part of Dianne's life.
 As a Junior Primary Teacher, she specialised in Classroom Music and Children's choirs.
 She has performed in the country as a soloist in many productions of Musical Theatre and Gilbert and Sullivan.
 After moving to the city, she was delighted to continue her musical involvement with WWL in 2005 and loves singing the close harmonies for which the choir is known.
 Dianne is a 1st Soprano.

 Sandra Kanck joined WWL in August 2014 and sings second alto/bass.
 She's an ex-Broken Hill girl, the oldest of seven children.
 After 15 years’ service in the South Australian Parliament, Sandra continues to be politically active working as a volunteer for environmentally sustainable population numbers and for Palestinian human rights.